MaddyGuthridge/Legacy-Universal-Controller-Script/README.md

 ## IMPORTANT NOTE

-Currently this script is in beta.
-Don't expect many features, and don't expect it to work properly 100% of the time.
-That being said, I want to hear your feedback.
-What do you want to see in the script?
-What bugs have you found?
-How can I support your controller better?
+This is the legacy version of the script, which I don't intend to maintain any further.
+I am working on a complete rewrite that should make the script far more modular and easy to maintain, with the hope of making it the standard for most controllers.
+Currently, the new version doesn't work, but if you want to contribute, that's the one you should work on.

-### The easiest way to tell me these things is to join the Discord server.
+### If you want to help me with the project, or get notified whenever I release updates, join the Discord Server

 Here's your link: